patrickpr/trapdirector/docs/01-install.md

 ![install-3](img/install-3.jpg)

-Then go back to module configuration, database check should be showing OK status:
+Then go back to the module configuration.
+The database check should be showing OK status:

 ![install-4](img/install-4.jpg)